j8ahmed/snake_game_app/README.md

-# Snake Game App
+# Vim Snake Game App

+Practice your Vim navigation by playing this classic snake game using the Vim movement key bindings instead of the traditional arrow keys:

+- `"k"` = Up
+- `"j"` = Down
+- `"l"` = Right
+- `"h"` = Left

 ## Features

 ```
-[ ] Start screen
+[x] Start screen
-[ ] Score board (current score, high score)
+[x] Score board (current score, high score)

-[ ] Game Loop
+[x] Game Loop

-    - Set an interval using a ref (NOT a state variable) that moves the snake head whenever the snake direction or speed is changed
+    1. Set an interval using a ref (NOT a state variable) that moves the snake head whenever the snake direction or speed is changed
+    2. Construct the main game loop that runs the collision detection and updates things accordingly whenever the snake's head position is updated
+    3. Start loop once game state has changed from start to "game"

-[ ] Collision Detection
+[x] Collision Detection

     1. Construct a function that runs all of the collision detection:
         - Collision with the walls
         - Collision with the food
+            - New food spawn after collision
+            - update score
+            - grow snake
         - Collision with the segments
-    2. Construct the main game loop that runs the collision detection and updates things accordingly whenever the snake's head position is updated

-[ ] keyboard movement
+[x] keyboard movement

     1. Establish the starting position of the snake
     2. Add event listeners for keypress events matching vim keybindings :)
     3. Add interval to keep track of direction and forces constant movement
-        -

-[ ] snake growth
+[x] snake growth

     1. Construct an array to hold the positions of all the snake segments
     2. Iterate through the array to display each segment
-    3. Add segments as the head collides with food.
+    3. Add segments if the head collides with food.
+Add the segment to the front rather than the back so that there is no chance of a collision with a boundary or new food position.

-[ ] Random food spanning
+[x] Random food spanning

     1. Use random number generation within the range of the twenty units both on x and y axes to place food on the board.

-[ ] incrementing game speed (increased difficulty)
+[x] incrementing game speed (increased difficulty)

-[ ]
+    1. Increment game speed whenever food is picked up
+    2. Potential improvement could also increment the game speed at set intervals but for now I will stick with just step #1.

 ```

 ## Bugs / Fixes